 The McPherson Unit held a Resource and Reunification Fair on Monday, October 30th.
-Various speakers included Warden Toni Bradley, ACC Reentry Asst.
-Director, Carrie Williams, TEO Supervisor/Goodwill Quintin Stephens, Ms. Kim and Tracy from Hope Rises, and many others.Think Legacy Reentry Mentor D. Hill presented a very motivational speech to the participants and Nisha from Protech “Good Grid” provided knowledge on the utilization of their software assisting with “felon-friendly” employers and more.Think Legacy participants had the option to invite their families’ to the event promoting a “structured family release” and gather those vital resources and gain knowledge of the different entities that could provide services once released.The were approximately 51 vendors in the afternoon session
+Various speakers included Warden Toni Bradley, ACC Reentry Assistant Director, Carrie Williams, Ms. Kim and Tracy from Hope Rises, and many others.Think Legacy Reentry Mentor D. Hill presented a very motivational speech to the participants.
+Nisha from Protech Good Grid, spoke about knowledge on the utilization of software that assists with “felon-friendly” employers and more.Think Legacy participants received vital resources and knowledge of the different entities available that could provide services once released.

 Marty Burlsworth and Rick Watts from the Burlsworth Foundation spoke to Think Legacy participants on September 24th.
 Marty is the brother of the late Brandon Burlsworth formerly of the Arkansas Razorbacks Football team (66th walk on), and Indiana Colts draft pick.
 Brandon had to work and train extra hard to walk onto the Razorback’s football team.
 Through Brandon’s dedication, he received a scholarship to the University of Arkansas after one year.
 After many tribulations, Brandon was drafted by the Indiana Colts.
 Brandon was traveling back to Harrison, Arkansas to take his mother to church when he was tragically killed In a car accident.
 Brandon’s spirit lives on through the Burlsworth Foundation.
 The Foundation provides under privileged children vision care and glasses.
 The movie “Greater” is based on Brandon’s life, with his family incorporated, they were his biggest fan.
 Marty Burlsworth and Vickie Burlsworth (Marty’s wife) donated 30 “Greater” movies, and 60 hard back books, “Through the eyes of a Champion” – The Brandon Burlsworth Story, to the Think Legacy population.
 The Think Legacy Participants have viewed the movie, and are now receiving visits from the Burlsworth’s and Rick Watts whom was Brandon’s youth pastor.